DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 currentTimeIndicatorPosition? | string | Indicates the distance from the top edge of the containing element (usually, a timetable cell).
-The distance is a percentage of the element's height. onDoubleClick? | (e: object) => void | A function that handles a double click on the cell. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the time table cell content.
+The distance is a percentage of the element's height. onDoubleClick? | (e: object) => void | A function that handles a double click on the cell. currentTimeIndicatorComponent? | ComponentType&lt;[CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops)&gt; | A component that renders the current time indicator. children? | ReactNode | A React node used to render the timetable cell content.

 ### DayView.AppointmentLayerProps